roitraining/istio-basics-demo/README.md

 1. Open Cloud Shell in a project you own
 2. Clone this repo to Cloud Shell `git clone https://github.com/roitraining/istio-basics-demo`
 3. Run the setup script `. istio-basics-demo/setup.sh`
-4. Open the Slides document here: link
+4. Open the Slides document here: (https://roi-links.com/2VujI9a)

 The setup script does the following:
 * Enables the GKE API in your project